scanner-research/esper-tv/guides/google.md

 ## 10. Install Esper

-Follow the instructions in the README: [https://github.com/scanner-research/esper](https://github.com/scanner-research/esper), replacing `config/local.toml` with `config/google.toml` at the configuration step.
+Follow the instructions in the [README](https://github.com/scanner-research/esper), replacing `config/local.toml` with `config/google.toml` at the configuration step.

-If you then run
+If you then run:
 ```
 gcloud compute instances list
 ```

-You will find the external IP for the machine you just created.
+You will find the external IP for your machine.
+Visit the provided external IP in your browser, and you should see a running Esper server.
 If you want a static IP for your Esper server, [follow the instructions here](https://cloud.google.com/compute/docs/ip-addresses/reserve-static-external-ip-address).
-Visit the provided external IP, and you should see a running Esper server.